Theory uncertainties of the irreducible background to VBF Higgs production: Comparison to typical LHC simulations

 \section{Comparison to typical LHC simulations}

 Before performing a detailed analysis of theoretical uncertainties, we compare our new predictions to those obtained from a setup routinely employed by the experimental collaborations.
 This provides the context for the discussion of the true uncertainties in Sec.~\ref{sec:uncertainties}.
-The event generator conventionally used by ATLAS and CMS for both VBF Higgs boson production and the ggF Higgs production background was NNLOPS~\cite{Hamilton:2013fea,Hamilton:2015nsa}.
+The event generator conventionally used by ATLAS and CMS for the ggF Higgs boson production background to VBF Higgs boson production was NNLOPS~\cite{Hamilton:2013fea,Hamilton:2015nsa}.
 It has now largely been replaced by the more modern \minnlops generator~\cite{Monni:2019whf,Niggetiedt:2024nmp}, which gives formally equivalent results while being substantially more efficient, due to the elimination of the reweighting step.
 Both NNLOPS and \minnlops are usually interfaced with the \herwig and \pythia Monte-Carlo programs.
-The estimated uncertainty in the ggF Higgs boson background is dominated by the observed differences between the predictions of NNLOPS+\pythia and NNLOPS+\herwig, which arise from both perturbative and non-perturbative QCD effects.
-A key point is that these are the differences observed by using the simulations ``out of the box'' (albeit with tuned non-perturbative parameters from each experiment), and not differences resulting from true discrepancies in the physics models of the event generators.
-In this section, we will use the ATLAS and CMS setups of \minnlops for comparison to the ones we recommend as a new baseline to reach the highest theoretical precision in $H+2$ jets from ggF.
-Note in particular that the use of NNLOPS to simulate the ggF background to VBF Higgs production implies that the $H+2j$ final state is predicted at leading order accuracy only, which is below the current state of the art.
-We also stress that in order to combine predictions from a \powhegbox{} generator with an angular-ordered shower, one would need to include truncated showers to fill the large-angle region~\cite{Nason:2004rx}.
-This also applies even when \powhegbox{} events are generated in accordance with the NNLOPS or \minnlops{} methods, where now one has to imagine the two hardest emissions having been pre-determined.
-Truncated showers are implemented in the internal \herwig{} implementation of POWHEG, but not if one showers (NLO or NNLO) events generated with external tools.
-One can argue that at leading color, simply vetoing radiation with a transverse momentum larger then the (softest) \powhegbox{} emission is sufficient to fill the large-angle region while retaining leading logarithmic accuracy (see e.g. Appendix~D of Ref.~\cite{FerrarioRavasio:2018whr}).
-The same reasoning applies if one considers two emissions as in the case of NNLOPS/\minnlops{}.
-In the case of POWHEG matching, the effect of truncated showers has been studied e.g. in Ref.~\cite{Hamilton:2008pd}, and found to be small, but such a study is missing in the case of two hard emissions.
-We give more details on the precise Monte-Carlo simulations used in the experiments in App.~\ref{sec:atlas_cms_detailed}.
+The estimated uncertainty in the ggF Higgs boson background is dominated by the observed differences between the predictions of NNLOPS+\pythia and NNLOPS+\herwig, which arise from both perturbative and non-perturbative QCD effects {as well as technical differences}.